Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Medical conditions like diabetes, high blood pressure, or sleep apnea that could benefit from rapid weight loss also favor medication-assisted approaches.
 The faster results and higher success rates may provide quicker improvements in these health conditions.

-Financial resources to sustain treatment long-term are essential, as stopping medication often leads to weight regain.
+Financial resources to sustain treatment long-term are important, as stopping medication often leads to weight regain.
 If insurance covers these medications or you can afford compounded versions, the investment may provide excellent value.

 You have modest weight loss goals (10-30 pounds) and strong motivation for lifestyle changes.
 Individuals who enjoy cooking, exercise, and behavior modification may find lifestyle approaches more satisfying and sustainable.